 John called down conviction.

-Jesus called down salvation.
+Jesus called sinners into salvation.

 Elijah confronted kings.